Generate the master or base template in an app in Django

 </html>

-As you can see, the skeleton of the body or HTML is repeated in both and the only thing that changes is the content that we display in the middle.
+As you can see, the body or HTML skeleton is repeated in both, and the only thing that changes is the content we display in the middle.

-So what if you want to add a CSS, JS, or any other HTML element that requires modifying each of these views; for example, a logo; you would have to modify each of these views, in this case it is simple, since there are only 2 templates of our app in Django, but what happens if your application costs 10 pages, or 100... the problem grows.
+So, what happens if you want to add a CSS, JS file, or any other HTML element that requires modifying each of these views; for example, a logo; you would have to modify each of these views, in this case it's simple, since there are only 2 templates in our Django app, but what if your application consists of 10 pages, or 100... the problem grows.

 Generate base or master view in Django